rust-lang/book/second-edition/src/ch10-02-traits.md

 behavior.
 When we implement the trait on a particular type, we can choose to keep or override each method’s default behavior.

-Listing 10-15 shows how we could have chosen to specify a default string for the `summary` method of the `Summarize` trait instead of choosing to only define the method signature like we did in Listing 10-12:
+[Listing 10-15][Listing-10-15] shows how we could have chosen to specify a default string for the `summary` method of the `Summarize` trait instead of choosing to only define the method signature like we did in [Listing 10-12][Listing-10-12]:

 <span class="filename">Filename: lib.rs</span>